bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 ### Whitelisting build machine IPs

-Our stacks are behind a set of static public IPs: this means you can whitelist them if your security policy only allows a limited set of IP addresses to communicate with your servers.
+Our stacks are behind a set of static public IPs: this means you can whitelist these addresses if necessary.
+For example, if your security policy only allows a limited set of IP addresses to communicate with your servers.

 For the Android & Docker stacks: